sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 From the engine head, you will need to connect your carbs to those intake ports.
 You can either fabricate your own intake manifold or buy a premade one if you can find one.
 I bought my manifold from danstengineering.com.
 But the process of making an intake manifold can go like this.

-With the intake manifold removed, find out the dimensions of the mating surface where your manifold can bolt-on.
-You can also trace out the intake gasket for reference.
-Then, figure out the angle at which your intake runners will go from the manifold to your carburetors.
-You will connect those runners with fluoro lined hoses, they are a bit flexible, so you have a few milimeters of play, but not much.
+Remove the original intake manifold.
+Measure and draft the intake manifold's mating surface to create the flange that will bolt to the head.
+You can also take the original gasket and trace that out for the bolt pattern of your new flange.
+It can be an integrated flange to directly to the carbs, or a two-part flange.
+A two-part flange would have one piece bolt to the head, one piece attached to the carbs, and you fasten those together to create one piece.
+Personally, I'm not sure which design I would go with.
+I would have simplified and went with the all-in-one piece, but the two-piece may be easier to service.
+It also means two times the fasteners and gaskets.
+Anyways...

+With the mating surface drafted, create your flanged surface and draft out how long your intake runners will be.

+Now, there is a science to the length of intake runners with air flow (CFM) calculations and finding the optimum length from butterfly valve to engine intake port, but I'm not covering that here.
+If you are going down this route, keep in mind your clearances, material thickness, and your engine's CFMs.

+If you don't really care for calculating for the optimum length, just get some tubing and make sure it fits.
+After all, these aren't going to be race engines, so I'm not concerned with peak performance.
+As far as angle, it seems negligent from what I've read on the forums, but I can't touch on it further.

+Next, connect those runners with fluoro lined hoses.
+This special rubber hose is specifically made for fuel and can be quite pricey.
+Make sure the ID works for the size of tubing you will use.
 My hoses are 45mm ID hoses that came with the kit.
-You can draft these parts on paper, transfer them over to CAD and laser cut the mounting flange and leave room to weld on your intake tubing.
+Optionally, you can include ports for intake vacuum to calculate, measure, and balance the vacuum between each carburetor later down the line.
+Taking vacuum from the four intake cylinders and combining it into one hose also allows you to connect it to the vacuum booster or other vacuum-based applications.

+#### Materials

 For all of these parts, I'd recommend 5052 or 6061 aluminum, depending on your budget.
 For gaskets, repeat the CAD drawing of the mating surfaces and get those parts made of cork.
 You could do stainless steel, but it's added weight and may rust quicker than aluminum.
+For the intake hose, stick with fluoro-lined hoses and for vacuum hoses, any silicone or rubber hose for vacuum will do.
+If you are doing a DIY build, buy extras, test, draft, and test again!
+If you think you're saving money making it on your own, think again!

+Keep in mind these components will be getting hot so be mindful of heat shields, sheathing, and buy good quality parts.

-### Premade
+### Premade Kit

-A premade kit with a manifold and carburetor set suited at the right angle will resolve most of the engineering issues, all you have to do is install them.
-Remember all other parts of your vehicle that utilize vacuum, think of your brake booster, charcoal emissions, vacuum-based systems like distributors, shift lights, and so on.
-There are many applications for the big air pump in your car we call the engine; unfortunately, vacuum needs to be completely sealed in order to be used well.
-Tracing a vacuum leak is quite difficult if you're not sure what happened.
-By using a smoke tester, you can push smoke through your vacuum system enough to see where a leak might occur!
-The smoke should reach the intake side of the fuel system, and if there are no more leaks, then you are all sealed from there.
-The hard part is getting there!
+A premade kit with a manifold and carburetor set will resolve most of the engineering issues, all you have to do is install them!
+I can't give specific notes here other than go through the install slowly and understand the engineering design of it all.

+### Testing

 This was the most challenging part of my whole build.
 I could not find a way to seal my vacuum leaks without spending a good chunk of money refinishing, surfacing, and making new parts.
-It was a pain...

-### Install

 Attach your carburetors to your head with a custom manifold and flange suited to fit the orifices of your carbs, and adapt them with fuel-resistant, fluoro lined hoses.
 Using good clamps will save you in the long run instead of the regular worm clamps.
 Worm clamps can work, but they aren't perfect as you can risk biting into your hoses if you go too far.
 Spring clamps are very good clamps but can be hard to use if they are going to be in tight spaces.
 The ones I recommend are T-Bolt clamps, functioning just like a worm clamp but with the security of a circular clamp like a spring clamp.
 Instead of biting from the torque point, the entire inner surface clamps onto the hose.

 Use the T-bolt clamps at the most crucial point: the intake manifold.
 In all other areas, use worm or spring clamps to secure the vacuum and fuel lines.
 Some vacuum lines probably won't need clamps if you're using barbed fittings to join them.

 Once the entire system is hooked up, we can almost start the car!

+Remember all other parts of your vehicle that utilize vacuum, think of your brake booster, charcoal emissions, vacuum-based systems like distributors, shift lights, and so on.
+There are many applications for the big air pump in your car we call the engine; unfortunately, vacuum needs to be completely sealed in order to be used well.
+Tracing a vacuum leak is quite difficult if you're not sure what happened.
+By using a smoke tester, you can push smoke through your vacuum system enough to see where a leak might occur!
+The smoke should reach the intake side of the fuel system, and if there are no more leaks, then you are all sealed from there.
+The hard part is getting there!

 ## 5. Testing!
 Checks before the first start.